Updated January 2024

 PRO: good EARNING POTENTIAL

-A legal assistant career can come with an above-average wage.
+A legal assistant career can come with a decent wage.

 The Job Bank says the median salary for legal assistants in Winnipeg is about $44,300.
 The top legal assistants in the country earn about $85,000.

 And remember: you can make that kind of money without even having a bachelor's degree.